-We present evidence on the labor supply of CEOs, and on whether family and professional CEOs differ on this dimension.
-We do so through a new survey instrument that allows us to codify CEOs' diaries in a detailed and comparable fashion, and to build a bottom-up measure of CEO labor supply.
-The comparison of 1,114 family and professional CEOs reveals that family CEOs work 9% fewer hours relative to professional CEOs.
-Hours worked are positively correlated with firm performance, and differences between family and non-family CEOs account for approximately 18% of the performance gap between family and non-family firms.
-We investigate the sources of the differences in CEO labor supply across governance types by exploiting firm and industry heterogeneity, and quasi-exogenous meteorological and sport events.
-The evidence suggests that family CEOs value-or can pursue-leisure activities relatively more than professional CEOs.
+We build a comparable and bottom-up measure of CEO labor supply for 1,114 CEOs, and investigate whether family and professional CEOs differ on this dimension of effort.
+Family CEOs work 9% fewer hours relative to professional CEOs.
+CEO hours worked are positively correlated with firm performance, and account for 18% of the performance gap between family and professional CEOs.
+We study the sources of the differences in labor supply across family and professional CEOs by exploiting firm and industry heterogeneity, and variation in meteorological and sport events.
+The evidence suggests that family CEOs value-or can pursue-leisure activities more than professional CEOs.